-The approximate estimate is done in order to find out an approximate cost in very short time before starting the project.
+The approximate estimate is done in order to find out an approximate cost in a very short time before starting the project.
 The estimation is made before selecting the final specification and design of the project.
-This method is also known as preliminary or rough estimate.
+This method is also known as a preliminary or rough estimation.

->

-> Purpose Of Approximate Estimate:
+Purpose Of Approximate Estimate:

 1. To evaluate the cost of a project in short time.

 2. To evaluate the difference between several options.